Bachelor of Medicine and Surgery at University of Barcelona (Hospital Clínic de Barcelona) with the average qualification of Excellent in 1991.

 Additional Information

-Reviewer of the international scientific journals Medical Research Journal, International Journal of Ophthalmic Pathology and BMC Pediatrics Springer Nature.
+Reviewer of the international scientific journals Medical Research Journal, International Journal of Ophthalmic Pathology, BMC Pediatrics Springer Nature and Graefe’s Archive for Clinical and Experimental Ophthalmology.

 All children should have an ophthalmologic examination before the age of 3.
 When they are young, they are not able to tell if they see well or not, so an ophthalmologic checkup can detect and prevent visual loss that in some cases, if not treated in time, can be irreversible.